Boxing Fitness | The Complete Guide

 Phase 4: Cool-down and stretch

 Phase 1: Warm-up: for the warm-up a boxer will usually spend 10 minutes either whirring a rope or shadow boxing – or a combination of the two.
-As with any good warm-up the intensity should increase until it peaks a minute prior to the initiation of the second phase.
+As with any good warm-up, the intensity should increase until it peaks a minute prior to the initiation of the second phase.

-Phase 1: 10-minute warm-up – for the first couple of minutes perform a series of mobility exercises.
+For the first couple of minutes perform a series of mobility exercises.
 Rotate the shoulders, hips and ankles.
 Also, gently and under control complete a number of small jumps.
 This will prepare the ankles and tendons of the feet for skipping.
 Now for the remaining 8 minutes skip.
 Start off slow building the tempo as the time elapses.

-Phase 2: 2 X 3-minute rounds of shadow boxing (1-minute rest) – preferably in front of a mirror practice the techniques that you have learnt from this article.
-Focus on throwing controlled punches and concentrate on the quality of your technique.
+It's good practice to shadowbox in front of a mirror.
+This will enable you to monitor your technique and make corrections.
+Focus on throwing controlled punches and concentrate on the quality of each strike.
 The tempo or intensity should be high enough so that you keep the warmth generated during the warm-up.

-Phase 3: 10 X 3-minute rounds of bag work (1-minute rest) – once you’ve wrapped your hands properly, gloved up and set a countdown timer, work the bag ensuring, again, to focus on technique and the execution of your punches.
+Once you’ve wrapped your hands properly, gloved up and set a countdown timer, work the bag ensuring, again, to focus on technique and the execution of your punches.
 Remember, you shouldn’t mindlessly wail away on the bag like a Saturday night drunkard thinking he’s Muhamad Ali.
-Your work ethic should be high, and you should be sweating profusely, but you should still maintain composure of your pugilism.
+Your work ethic should be high, and you should be sweating profusely, but you should still maintain composure over your pugilism.

 1) Press-ups